Harry Potter (character): Family

-In the novels, Harry is the only child of James and Lily Potter, orphaned as an infant.
-Rowling made Harry an orphan from the early drafts of her first book.
-She felt an orphan would be the most interesting character to write about.
+In the novels and films, Harry is the only child of James and Lily Potter, orphaned as an infant.
+Rowling made him an orphan because she felt an orphan would be interesting to write about.
 However, after her mother's death, Rowling wrote Harry as a child longing to see his dead parents again, incorporating her own anguish into him.
 Harry is categorised as a "half-blood" wizard in the series, because although both his parents were magical, Lily was "Muggle-born", and James was a pure-blood.

 Harry's aunt and uncle kept the truth about his parents' deaths from Harry, telling him that they had died in a car crash.
 James Potter is a descendant of Ignotus Peverell, the third of the three original owners of the Deathly Hallows, and thus so is Harry, a realisation he makes during the course of the final book.
 The lineage continues at the end of the saga through his three children with Ginny: James Sirius Potter, Albus Severus Potter and Lily Luna Potter.